John Archer (actor)

 John Archer (born Ralph Bowman; May 8, 1915 – December 3, 1999) was an American actor.

 Early life

 Archer was born Ralph Bowman in Osceola, Nebraska, the son of Eunice Melba (née Crawford) and Joseph Emmett Bowman.
 Archer moved to California at the age of five.
-He attended Hollywood High School and the University of Southern California, where he studied cinematography, expecting work behind the camera.
+He attended Hollywood High School and the University of Southern California, where he studied cinematography, expecting to work behind the camera.

 Radio

 When finding work in the field of cinematography proved difficult Archer drifted into acting, working as a radio announcer and actor, including one year (beginning in 1944) in the starring role of Lamont Cranston in The Shadow, a role originally played by Orson Welles.

 Stage

 Archer honed his acting skills in plays at the Ben Bard Playhouse.
-He appeared on Broadway in The Odds on Mrs. Oakley (1944), One-man Show (1945), A Place of Our Own (1945), The Day Before Spring (1945-1946), This Time Tomorrow (1947), Strange Bedfellows (1948), and Captain Brassbound's Conversion (1950-1951).
+He appeared on Broadway in The Odds on Mrs. Oakley (1944), a farce; One-Man Show (1945); A Place of Our Own (1945), the musical The Day Before Spring (1945-1946); This Time Tomorrow (1947); and the comedies Strange Bedfellows (1948); and Captain Brassbound's Conversion (1950-1951).